mackmoe/Scripture_Study_Notes/Highlights/Genesis.md

 ## Comments

-The very 1st instance of death mentioned in scripture .
+The very 1st instance of death mentioned in scripture.

 #### TAGS